139A Oriental Parade, Oriental Bay, Wellington

 On the two other occasions I’ve been to the Boat Café I’ve noticed the upstairs seating area roped off.
 Apparently it is a bar and lounge, and only open in the evening.
 A pity, as I’m sure that’s the best part.
 But I did take the opportunity to check what is below decks, and it turns out there is a functions space, perhaps used for dancing and large groups (weddings?)
 It is actually below the waterline, and you can hear the water lapping against the curving sides of the hull.

 The tugboat was formerly painted with a deep blue hull, white topsides, and a red and black funnel.
-Heaven knows why someone has taken a beige brush to the entire boat now.
-Dull, dull, dull.
-Ok for a house, and even that’s a maybe, but a most unship-like colour.
+Heaven knows why someone had taken a beige brush to the entire boat at the time I visited.
+A dull, unship-like colour.
+However, maybe they read my comments(!)
+Now, at August 2020, the forward part of the superstructure is painted a more suitable red.
+Just remember you can’t go up into these more interesting parts of the boat (not even the forward deck).

 Packaged, low quality muesli that doesn’t live up to its listing as ‘paleo’.
 I think this café needs a spruce-up on all fronts, from menu to appearance, or it risks going out of business.